HimanshuR321/SoC-IITB-2025-Trackathon/Week4/ReadME.md

    Follow it step-by-step.
 Pause, code along, rewind if needed.

 2. **Explore `/Content`**
-   This folder includes notes and examples for reference.
+   This folder includes notes for reference.

 3. **Get Ready for the `/Assignment`**
    Because you cannot learn react without using it with your bare hands.